Self-Monitoring, Analysis and Reporting Technology: Provided information

 The technical documentation for S.M.A.R.T. is in the AT Attachment (ATA) standard.
 First introduced in 1994, the ATA standard has gone through multiple revisions.
 Some parts of the original S.M.A.R.T. specification by the Small Form Factor (SFF) Committee were added to ATA-3, published in 1997.
 In 1998 ATA-4 dropped the requirement for drives to maintain an internal attribute table and instead required only for an "OK" or "NOT OK" value to be returned.
 Albeit, manufacturers have kept the capability to retrieve the attributes' value.
 The most recent ATA standard, ATA-8, was published in 2004.
 It has undergone regular revisions, the latest being in 2011.
-Standardization of similar features on SCSI is more scarce and is not named as such on standards, although vendors and consumers alike do refer to these similar features at S.M.A.R.T. too.
+Standardization of similar features on SCSI is more scarce and is not named as such on standards, although vendors and consumers alike do refer to these similar features as S.M.A.R.T. too.

 The most basic information that S.M.A.R.T. provides is the S.M.A.R.T. status.
 It provides only two values: "threshold not exceeded" and "threshold exceeded".
-Often these are represented as "drive OK" or "drive fail" respectively.
+Often, these are represented as "drive OK" or "drive fail" respectively.
 A "threshold exceeded" value is intended to indicate that there is a relatively high probability that the drive will not be able to honor its specification in the future: that is, the drive is "about to fail".
 The predicted failure may be catastrophic or may be something as subtle as the inability to write to certain sectors, or perhaps slower performance than the manufacturer's declared minimum.

 The S.M.A.R.T. status does not necessarily indicate the drive's past or present reliability.
 If a drive has already failed catastrophically, the S.M.A.R.T. status may be inaccessible.
 Alternatively, if a drive has experienced problems in the past, but the sensors no longer detect such problems, the S.M.A.R.T. status may, depending on the manufacturer's programming, suggest that the drive is now healthy.

 The inability to read some sectors is not always an indication that a drive is about to fail.
 One way that unreadable sectors may be created, even when the drive is functioning within specification, is through a sudden power failure while the drive is writing.
 Also, even if the physical disk is damaged at one location, such that a certain sector is unreadable, the disk may be able to use spare space to replace the bad area, so that the sector can be overwritten.

 More detail on the health of the drive may be obtained by examining the S.M.A.R.T.
 Attributes.
 S.M.A.R.T.
 Attributes were included in some drafts of the ATA standard, but were removed before the standard became final.
 The meaning and interpretation of the attributes varies between manufacturers, and are sometimes considered a trade secret for one manufacturer or another.
 Attributes are further discussed below.